greg-raven/grus/_posts/2016-12-14-gop-platform-trump-promises-should-guide-immigration.md

 tags:
 - illegal immigration
 - immigration
-- Paul Cook
 ---

-I am glad that the Republican Party's immigration platform closely matched many of President-elect Trump's immigration enforcement pledges.
+I am glad that the Republican Party's immigration platform closely matched many of President-elect Donald J. Trump's immigration enforcement pledges.
 I urge you to work with the incoming president to make these pledges into law.

 I was pleased that the GOP is taking the lead on protecting our nation and protecting American workers.
 I was pleased to read in the Republican platform that: